LlynBaum/PythonFromZero/README.md

 ## Studen Code

-The branch for the students with all the templates ready to solve are on the `Student` Branch.
+The branch for the students with all the templates ready to solve are on the `Schnuppi` Branch.